ahn1305/Piano-Tiles-Auto/Readme.md

 <img src = "Images/main.jpg" height= "300" />

-The Idea of the project is to automate the piano tiles game that can work on any screen resolution and <br />
+The idea of the project is to automate the piano tiles game that can work on any screen resolution and <br />
-If the game is running on the specific website that is mentioned here.
+if the game is running on the specific website that is mentioned here.
 <br /><br />
 (Note): This project only runs on windows since we are using win32api (available only for windows).